-9In our model, there is no scope for (deterministic) type-contingent disclosure policies; e.g., when a principal commits to only revealing her agent's type when the agent has a low cost.
+In our model, there is no scope for (deterministic) type-contingent disclosure policies; e.g., when a principal commits to only revealing her agent's type when the agent has a low cost.
 This is because, with only two types, an unraveling argument implies that this policy is equivalent to full disclosure of the agent's cost.

-10These types of contracts are usually banned by antitrust authorities to prevent collusion.
-Moreover, a theoretical analysis of these contracts is problematic because the revelation principle may not apply.
+&lt;sup>10 These types of contracts are usually banned by antitrust authorities to prevent collusion.
+Moreover, a theoretical analysis of these contracts is problematic because the Revelation Principle may not apply.